Charles Guth lived a remarkable life of both controversy and success in the early 20th century soda industry.

 By catapulting Guth into the executive ranks of Loft, it set the stage for his subsequent transition several years later into the soda industry, when he would bring the same bold tactics to resurrect the failing Pepsi company.

-As Charles Guth's experience in the candy business grew in the early 1930s, so too did his determination to make a mark within the booming soda industry.
+As Charles Guth's candy business grew in the early 1930s, so too did his desire to expand into new product categories.

-Guth set his sights on gaining concession rights to sell Coca-Cola at his Baltimore drugstore, but was frustrated when the Coca-Cola Company refused to grant him favorable distribution terms.
+Guth tried to get rights to sell Coca-Cola at his Baltimore drugstore, but was frustrated when the Coca-Cola Company refused to grant him favorable terms.

-Incensed by Coca-Cola's rejection, Guth began selling rival soda brand Pepsi-Cola instead.
+He was pissed off, so Guth began selling Coke’s rival Pepsi-Cola instead.

 But where others saw a crisis, Guth scented possibility.